 Laura and Liz testing our new exercise mats.

-Our members are yet to try these mats out but we think everyone will be able to stretch out,
+Our members have tried these mats out and everyone was able to stretch out,

-relax, and then enjoy some gentle exercise that will make them feel good about themselves
+relax, and then enjoy some gentle exercise that made them feel good about themselves

 and their body.

 Exercising is therefore key if you are struggling with mental ill health!
 We are now exploring with our members how we can support them online or in-person to enjoy a healthy and active lifestyle and help reduce the negative impact of COVID-19.

 - weekly Walk&Talk group of max.6 people.
 We walked from the Memorial Park through Canley Ford to Warwick University.
 One of the beautiful circular walks you will find is described here